-Learning how to jump start a car battery isn’t difficult, but it can definitely be intimidating of first-timers.
+Learning how to jump start a vehicle battery isn’t difficult, but it can definitely be intimidating of first-timers.

 Here we will answer common questions that will help you get back on the road in no time.